 Introduction to refugee rights

 We are living in difficult times.
-Recent actions against refugee resettlement, refugees and immigrants in the United States have created fear and concerns for many.
-Everyone has rights, including refugees, asylum seekers, asylees, immigrants, lawful permanent residents (green card holders), U.S. citizens, and individuals in the United States without status.
+Actions in the last four years against refugee resettlement, refugees and immigrants in the United States have created fear and concerns for many.
+Everyone has rights, including refugees, asylum seekers, asylees, immigrants, lawful permanent residents (green card holders), U.S. citizens, and undocumented individuals in the United States.